Knights pull away from the Turks

 The Knights built on an 18-14 lead after eight minutes to 36-25 at the break.
 Modro led with 15 points followed by Eddie Lorton with a dozen.

-Fieldcrest, the current holders of the McLean County traveling trophy, had a road tilt Tuesday against Gibson City-Melvin-Sibley and last night to Midland.
-The Knights head to Virgil Jacobs Gymnasium for a 7 p.m. contest this Friday opposite Deer Creek-Mackinaw.
+Fieldcrest, the current holders of the McLean County traveling trophy, have a road tilt Tuesday against Gibson City-Melvin-Sibley with a start time of 7 p.m.
+The game can be heard via streamlive at www.wgcy.wordpress.com/listen-live and then click on the network1sports link at the bottom of the page.